 The 2017 Artist-in-Residence program is scheduled to run from March – November 2017.
 The selected artist will be provided with a budget of $8,750 for time spent working on the residency, and a maximum of $5,000 for residency-related expenses.

-An artist information meeting (attendance optional) will be held on Thursday, January 19, 2017 from 5:30 to 6:30 pm at the City Hall Boards and Commissions Room at 301 W. 2nd Street during the open application period to explain the parameters of the project and outline the application procedures.
+An artist information meeting was held on Thursday, January 19, 2017 to explain the parameters of the project and outline the application procedures.
+The meeting may be viewed here.
 The deadline to apply is Thursday, February 16, 2017 at 5:00 p.m.

 For an RFQ with complete program details, click here.
 Click here to apply.